sstelfox/stelfox.net/content/knowledge_base/linux/fedora_desktop.md

 ## Supporting TRIM for SSDs

-Add "noatime,discard" to every fstab entry of partitions that live on the hard drive and disable the swap partition.
+Add `noatime,discard` to every fstab entry of partitions that live on the hard drive and disable the swap partition.

 ## RPM Fusion Repository

-The following command needs to be run as root and will install the [http://rpmfusion.org/ RPMFusion] free and non-free repositories.
+The following command needs to be run as root and will install the [RPMFusion][1] free and non-free repositories.

 ```
 yum localinstall --nogpgcheck http://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-stable.noarch.rpm -y